AllisonHansenLab/BC_psyllid_Genome/README.md

 # BC_psyllid_Genome
-The BC_Gff_Annotation.txt file corresponds to gene names in the following manuscript below:
+The BC_Gff_Annotation.txt file corresponds to gene names in the following manuscript:
 Younghwan Kwak, Jacob A. Argandona, Patrick H. Degnan, and Allison K. Hansen.
 2022.
 Chromosomal-level assembly of Bactericera cockerelli reveals rampant gene family expansions impacting genome structure, function and insect-microbe-plant-interactions.
 Molecular Ecology Resources.
 In press

 Please cite above reference and obtain genomic sequences from NCBI (detailed in manuscript) if this resource is used.